yegorsokolov/MT5/README.md

 11. **Verify the environment.**
     * Type `python -m utils.environment` and press `Enter`.
-    * The command checks that all dependencies are available, verifies the interpreter is pinned to Python 3.11.x (or at least within the supported 3.10–3.11 window) and prints the detected hardware.
+    * The command checks that all dependencies are available, verifies the interpreter is pinned to Python 3.13 and prints the detected hardware.
 If something is missing it explains how to fix it.
 12. **Start the orchestrated bot.**
     * Type `python -m mt5` and press `Enter`.
 This launches the unified